digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

 When the mediator's decision arrives later, the contract is either archived or unlocked, depending on whether the transaction is committed or rolled back.
 Transactions that attempt to use a locked (i.e., potentially archived) contract are rejected.
-This design decision is based on the assumption that transactions are typically accepted;
+This design decision is based on the optimistic assumption that transactions are typically accepted;
 the later conflicting transaction can therefore be pessimistically rejected.

 The next three diagrams illustrate locking and pessimistic rejections